Mosquito Creek, Queensland: Education

 There are no schools in Mosquito Creek.
-The nearest primary schools are Karara State School in neighbouring Karara to the north-east and Inglewood State School in neighbouring Inglewood to the south-west.
-The nearest secondary schools are Inglewood State School in Inglewood and Millmerran State School in Millmerran to the north, but these schools only offer secondary schooling to Year 10.
-The nearest secondary schools offering schooling to Year 12 are Clifton State High School in Clifton to the north-east and Warwick State School in Warwick to the east, but they are sufficiently distant that distance education or boarding schools are other options.
+The nearest government primary schools are Karara State School in neighbouring Karara to the north-east and Inglewood State School in neighbouring Inglewood to the south-west.
+The nearest government secondary schools are Inglewood State School in Inglewood and Millmerran State School in Millmerran to the north, but these schools only offer secondary schooling to Year 10.
+The nearest government secondary schools offering schooling to Year 12 are Clifton State High School in Clifton to the north-east and Warwick State High School in Warwick to the east, but they are sufficiently distant that distance education or boarding schools are other options.